jklntnx/nb.notes/pass_password_manager.md

  - add a note detailing the purpose (eg "USER github personal access token")
  - select the top level "repo" for the scope
  - hit "generate token" button
- - save the token string in a safe place
+ - save the token string in a safe temporary place (we will use it shortly)

 ## tell git to use the osx keychain to cache the tokens
 ```